w3f/Grants-Program/applications/new_bls12_hash_function.md

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Developers who will easily adopt my high-level implementation for their low-level programming languages such as Rust.
+Developers who will use the new hash function in their implementations of cryptographic protocols.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?